-Children develop not just physically i.e by gaining height and weight but also across all developmental domains including motor (gross and fine), communication, socio- adaptive, and problem solving (to name a few).
-The chart (on the right) refers to red flags that you can watch out for while monitoring the development of your child.
+Children develop not only physically i.e. by gaining height and weight but also across all developmental domains including motor (gross and fine), communication, socio-adaptive, and problem solving (to name a few).
+The ‘Red Flag Referral Guidelines’ chart refers to red flags that you can watch out for while monitoring the development of your child.

 If left untreated, this can contribute to early school failure and emotional and behavioural problems.

-- Screening for developmental quotient and social quotient to discover any delay in any developmental milestones such as physical or speech development
+- Screening for developmental quotient and social quotient to discovery any delay in any developmental milestones such as physical or speech development.

-- Assessment of neurological and behavioral problems such as autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD)
+- Assessment of neurological and behavioural problems such as autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD)

 - Assessment of learning difficulties (such as Dyslexia, Dysgraphia, Dyscalculia) among school going children (ages 6 and above) who may demonstrate

 -Difficulties reading and/or writing

 – Difficulties with social interaction, levels of appropriateness, sensitivity etc

 - Assessing IQ for children above the age of 6 years

 Range of Interventions